jakobmalmgren/Game---VanillaJS-css-Html/README.md

 -I created this project only for practise purpose, to increase my toolbox.

 What particular technology did I want to learn?
--This project I focused on:
+This project I focused on:

 -Plain vanilla javascript